kecnry/crimpl/docs/AWSEC2.md

 * [AWSEC2Job.run_script](./api/AWSEC2Job.run_script.md)
 * [AWSEC2Job.submit_script](./api/AWSEC2Job.submit_script.md)

-If not using the default conda environment, pass the same `conda_environment` to `create_job` and the correct environment will automatically be activated before running the script.
+If not using the default conda environment, pass the same `conda_env` to `create_job` and the correct environment will automatically be activated before running the script.

 Note that charges are being accrued per CPU-second, so it can be costly to leave a large job EC2 instance running longer than necessary.